Notifications

 Overview

-Since 2019 Alberta has been working to combat human trafficking in Alberta.
+Since 2019, the government has been working to combat human trafficking in Alberta

 Human trafficking is a serious, and often hidden, crime that happens in every community.
 The 3 main types of human trafficking are sex trafficking, labour trafficking and trafficking of organs.
 Traffickers use threats to exploit people of all ages, ethnicities and genders.